fsujoseph/Movies/README.md

 There were several assumptions I made for this program.

 * I did some research and concluded that the most desirable seats in a movie theater are the middle-back seats, and the middle seats in general.
 With this in mind, I assigned weights to the movie theater seats where the middle are the best, and the value decrements as you approach the left and right aisles.
-Extra value for any seat in the back.
+Extra value for any seat in the back half.

 * Also assumed that every seat cost the same amount.